theIDinside/cxutils/README.md

 ## Zip-iterator

+#### Usage constraints
+- You can't use containers which are const, which means the iterations can never be immutable (you can obviously choose not to mutate the elements.
+But that's just what it is.)

 Zips together 2 or more (up to 6) iterators from two containers, and iterates until one of them reaches it's end.

 ``` cxutils::zip(...)``` now does exist and it can take up to 6 containers.
 This is done using some extra-ordinary fine